 Students must reimburse CalSWEC if they are unable to successfully complete any of the program requirements.

-The CalSWEC Mental Health stipend program is for graduate students who are interested in pursuing a social work career in the mental health field and are willing to make a commitment to work full-time in a California county mental health agency or a county contracted agency after they have received their MSW degrees.
+The Los Angeles County Department of Mental Health stipend program is for graduate students who are interested in pursuing a social work career in the mental health field and are willing to make a commitment to work full-time in an LA County mental health agency or a county contracted agency after they have received their MSW degrees.
 Interested candidates must complete an application process.

 Students participating in the program must meet all of the following criteria: